 This is very confusing!
 Terry has confirmed that he is not Mike Dover's old schoolfriend but with very convincing evidence provided by both parties, we are unable to reconcile the two conflicting accounts.
 We just don't know whether Terry or Charles was Caroline North's Lord Charles Brown.
 Could both of them have used the same name on air?
 The Pirate Radio Hall of Fame previously published an interesting account of the Charles Brown Story, as told by Terry.
 This page has been temporarily removed from the site while our investigations continue.
 Can anyone shed any further light on this mystery?
 This photo is from Jason Wolfe's photo album.

-Errol Bruce Although born in Alexandria, Egypt, on 27th October 1942, Errol was brought up in Canada and was one of the many Canadians broadcasters to bring a touch of professionalism to Britain's emerging commercial radio industry.
-He joined Radio Caroline in April 1964.
+Errol Bruce Although born in Alexandria, Egypt, on 27th October 1942, Errol was one of the many Canadian broadcasters to bring a touch of professionalism to Britain's emerging commercial radio industry.
+He joined Radio Caroline in 1964.
 His theme tune was Jimmy McGriff's I've Got A Woman and he was heard on both Caroline ships before transferring to “Swinging” Radio England in 1966.
 This station referred to itself as “Boss Radio,” its disc-jockeys were called “Boss Jocks” and Errol now became known as “Bosscat” Bruce.
 After the pirate era, Errol returned to Canada and worked for CKFH, CHUM-FM, Q107, the CBC, was part of the team that created the expression Fast Forward for a high-tech TV programme and was involved with North America's first All-Night Show.
-He now lives in Toronto and runs the Virtually Strange Network website under his full name of Errol Bruce-Knapp.
-His long-running UFO radio programme, Strange Days...Indeed, is no longer on the air but still available in podcast form.
-There is a fascinating interview with Errol, in which he discusses his offshore career, on The Spectrum Radio Network (also available on YouTube).
-(Many thanks to Errol for getting in touch and updating the above information.
-The photo was taken by Errol's colleague Look Boden.
+He lived in Toronto and ran the Virtually Strange Network website under his full name of Errol Bruce-Knapp for many years.
+He had a long-running UFO radio programme called Strange Days...Indeed and, when the show was cancelled, continued it in podcast form.
+There is a fascinating interview with Errol, in which he discussed his offshore career, on YouTube.
+Sadly Errol died in August 2016, aged 73.
+The Pirate Radio Hall of Fame tribute is here.
+(This photo was taken by Errol's colleague Look Boden.
 See also Look's photo album, Paul Noble's photo album and these photos taken on Radio England.)

 Gerry Burke Just as the name Paul Kaye was synonymous with Radio London's news, so Gerry Burke will always be associated with the rival Radio Caroline South's Newsbeat.
-Born in Croydon, south London, in 1930, Gerry had previously been a journalist and worked in the theatre.
-The son-in-law of actor Bernard Miles, he had been in the Publicity Department at Lord Miles' Mermaid Theatre immediately before joining Caroline South in December 1966.
-Gerry was News Chief until August 1967 when he left the ship ahead of the introduction of the Marine Offences Act.
-However he returned the following year and broadcast under a new name, Henry Morgan, for a couple of weeks in February.
+Born Gerald Frow in Croydon, south London, in 1930, Gerry had previously been a journalist and worked in the theatre.
+The son-in-law of actor Bernard Miles, he had been in the Publicity Department at Lord Miles' Mermaid Theatre before becoming an offshore broadcaster.
+In 1960 the Mermaid had staged a musical written by Gerry called ‘Mr Burke MP’ (details of the Original Cast Recording by Wally Whyton and the Vipers with Sally Miles, Gerry's then wife, can be found on discogs.com).
+Taking his new surname from his play, he became Gerry Burke when he joined Caroline South in December 1966.
+He was News Chief until August 1967 when he left the ship ahead of the introduction of the Marine Offences Act.
+However he returned the following year and broadcast under a different name, Henry Morgan, for a couple of weeks in February.
 As well as reading the news, this time he also presented some shows, using the theme tune Sucu Sucu by the Laurie Johnson Orchestra.
 During the seventies he made appearances on Johnnie Walker's Radio One shows as “Bill The Boilerman.”
-Under his real name of Gerald Frow, he wrote for a number of radio and television series including My Old Man, Young Sherlock and The Kids From 47a as well as for the comedy duo Hinge and Bracket.
-(The Hinge and Bracket website is hingeandbracketofficial.co.uk.)
+Under his real name he wrote for a number of radio and television series including My Old Man, Young Sherlock and The Kids From 47a as well as for the comedy duo Hinge and Bracket.
+Ian Anderson tells us that Gerry and his second wife Jean moved to Shetland in the nineties.
 Sadly Gerry died in December 2005.
 (Photo by Richard Burn from “Radio Caroline” published by Landmark Press.
-Thanks to Geoff Toon for some of the above information.)
+Thanks to Ian Anderson, Mike Barraclough and Geoff Toon for their assistance.)

 Woolf Byrne During the sixties “beat boom” all manner of hopeful British groups released one single and then disappeared without trace.
-The Manish Boys, from Maidstone in Kent, did only manage to make just the one record but their legacy has lived on, mainly because their singer, Davie Jones, has gone on to greater things.
-He is now better known as David Bowie.
+The Manish Boys, from Maidstone in Kent, did only manage to make the one record but their legacy has lived on, mainly because their singer, Davie Jones, went on to greater things.
+He became better known as David Bowie.
 Two other members of the band also achieved fame - as offshore disc-jockeys.
 Guitarist Johnny Flux and saxophonist Woolf Byrne both joined Radio City.
 Woolf stayed for three months and was known as “Big Bad Woolf.”
-He has been in touch with The Pirate Radio Hall of Fame: “Although I was only there three months, it was quite surprising that it lasted that long.
+He was born on 31st October 1941 and has been in touch with The Pirate Radio Hall of Fame: “Although I was only there (on Radio City for) three months, it was quite surprising that it lasted that long.
 We worked seven days, then had three days ashore, then worked another week followed by four days off.
 Most times when I got ashore the boss, Dorothy Calvert (who had taken over the running of the station after the death of her husband Reg) would fire me - usually for something I had said on air to which she had taken exception.
 But when I had not been replaced after the three or four days ashore, I would be offered ‘another chance’.
 The final straw came when, after a weekend in Paris, I brought back some Johnny Halliday records and played them on Radio City.
 I didn't ask first, so was out!”
 Woolf then moved on to Britain Radio and, later, Radio 390.
 On Radio City his theme tune was originally Herb Alpert's version of The Third Man Theme but changed after a short time to André Brasseur's Special 230.
 On Britain Radio he used Honey Badger by The Harry Roberts Sound.
 Wolf says: “With the arrival of the Marine Offences Bill, there was a huge scramble to join the shortly-to-be-launched Radio One.
 I didn't even bother to try for it.
 Instead, with the help of some useful introductions through another of The Manish Boys, Paul Rodriguez, who had become a record plugger, I worked for a while for the BBC World Service where, as well as broadcasting in English, I was able to make use of my command of German.
 I presented pop programmes and did voice-overs on the German service.”
-A model and actor as well as musician before becoming a disc-jockey, Woolf has continued to act and frequently features in films and on television, including episodes of BBC Television's Silent Witness (See the Internet Movie Database).
+A model and actor as well as musician before becoming a disc-jockey, Woolf has continued to act and frequently features in films and on television, including episodes of BBC Television's Silent Witness.
 Woolf can also be heard on commercial voice-overs.
-Woolf attended Radio City's 50th birthday gathering in Whitstable in September 2014.
+He attended Radio City's 50th birthday gathering in Whitstable in September 2014 and the Offshore 50 reunion in August 2017.
 (This photo dates from Woolf's time with the World Service.
 He has also very kindly sent us this great picture taken in the Radio City studio.
 Many thanks to Woolf for the information and the photos, and to Martin van der Ven for the theme tune details.)

 |Home||60s Disc-Jockeys He-Hu||60s Disc-Jockeys Q-R|